RajNithyasri-12/RajNithyasri-12/README.md

 - 👋 Hi, I’m @RajNithyasri-12
 - 👀 I’m interested in ...
 Music
 - 🌱 I’m currently learning ...
 CSE
-- 💞️ I’m looking to collaborate on ... job
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... @ Panimalar
 - 😄 Pronouns: ...
 Her/She
 - ⚡ Fun fact: ...
 The funny